Topeka Healthy Events Calendar

 CELEBRATE RECOVERY – Every Fri., 6pm, 1912 Gage Blvd.
 A Christ-centered program, based on 8 principles found in Jesus’ Sermon on the Mount.
 Applying these Biblical principles, become free from addictive & dysfunctional behaviors. crtopekaks.org.

 TOPEKA NAR-ANON FAMILY GROUP – For families & friends who are affected by someone else’s narcotic addiction.
-Every Sat., noon-1:15 pm, rm.
-A, 1st Baptist Church, 3033 SW MacVicar, enter on S. side, door A. http://www.naranonmidwest.org
+Every Mon. @ 7pm; Every Sat. at 10am.
+First Baptist Church, 3033 SW MacVicar, Enter Door A, Room 211. www.naranonmidwest.org

 SATURDAY FAIRLAWN STARTER BIKE RIDE – Every Sat., start at 8am at Classic Bean in Fairlawn Plaza, end at Pizagle’s.
 Great for beginners. director@cottonwood200.org